laurenclarke/pt-link-helper/README.md

 3. Click `Load Unpacked`
 4. Select the local folder you used for the clone.

 Once installed.
 Refresh any page you wish to use the extension in.

-And the following features will be available.
+The following features will be available in Chrome while the extension is loaded.

 ## PT Paste Helper
 1. Get any URL on the clipbard.
 Eg: google doc url.